 The upgrade process describes how to upgrade Sitecore databases located on a single SQL Server instance.

-For information about the configuration and filesystem upgrade of individual roles and the required post-upgrade steps, see the Upgrade Guide for Sitecore XP 10.1.0.
+For information about the configuration and filesystem upgrade of individual roles and the required post-upgrade steps, see the manual Upgrade Guide Sitecore 10.1.2.

 1.5 Compatibility